Please or

 A value of "7" (=4+2+1) blocks the access of read(4), write(2) and execute(1).
 For example, "000" gives widely openly permission to everyone.
 "077" gives full-access permission to only owner user.

-The default umask of "0022" will thus restrict all users except the creator from writing or modifying files.
+For instance, the umask of "0022" will restrict all users except the creator from writing or modifying files.
 To prevent other users from being able to execute or even see the files, the restriction "077" is required; therefore, the umask value of "0077" should be used.

 Example: